jdittrich/userNeedResearchBook/text/dataAnalysis.md

 back to developing a structure for a part of your analysis.
-Or, you notice, that some notes which you moved in proximity, can be summarized by a clear principle, and you jump straight to the revision of that part of the analysis, leaving the »fill in the data« step out.
+Or, you notice, that some notes which you moved in proximity, can be summarized by a clear principle, and you jump straight to the revision of that part of the analysis, leaving the “fill in the data” step out.

 This process can take up some time.
 The analysis may never come to an actual halt, but it will slow down at some point.
 Continuing to move